syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/getting-started-with-server-backed.md

 {% endhighlight %}
 {% endtabs %}

+N> After initializing the control and specifying the service URL, it is essential to call the dataBind() method.
+Ensure that this step is performed after version 23.1.36. pdfViewer.dataBind();

 Add the below code in the Index.cshtml.cs which is placed inside the Pages folder.